swift-server/RediStack/README.md

 ## Documentation

-The docs for the latest tagged release are always available at [docs.redistack.info](http://docs.redistack.info).
+The docs for the latest tagged release are always available at the [Swift Package Index][Documentation].

 ## Questions